 I now shoot in RAW rather than Fine JPG.
 The uncompressed RAW files are big, and take some time to load into Photoshop, but there are some advantages in shooting RAW.
 Because most of my work is only for computer display, the advantages of RAW are arguable (see Ken Rockwell's sharp observations about RAW vs. JPG).
 The main benefit that I notice is the increased tonal range in shady areas when shooting RAW.
 The underside of backlit bird wings can look black in compressed JPGs, but a RAW-processed shot can reveal a subtle gradation of tones.
 Remember that the camera buffer size can also limit how many RAW images you can acquire in a short time - I once lost a potentially great shot of a penduline tit on a reed mace stem while I was waiting for some earlier poor shots to load onto the CF card.
 Initially I processed my images in Photoshop CS2 (especially using the Smart Sharpen option for sharpening and the 'Save for web' option), and in Topaz Labs Denoise AI to reduce any background noise.
 If I have time, I use 'Quick Mask' in Photoshop to sharpen an image on one layer, reduce noise in the background of a duplicated layer, and then 'paint in' the noise-reduced background onto the sharpened layer.
 Generally I dislike spending ages at the computer however, and get away with sharpening and noise reduction on the same layer with plain backgrounds that I aim to shoot with.
 I use sRGB colour space for web images.
 My web page was initially designed using Macromedia Dreamweaver with thumbnails and older slide shows generated in Arles Image Web Page Creator.
 I now use Adobe Creative Cloud subscription software with Dreamweaver and Photoshop.

-My favourite bird photographers right now are Daniele Occhiato and Hugh Harrop.
+My favourite bird photographers have included Daniele Occhiato and Hugh Harrop.
 These sites are rather old now!